GavinHaLab/WDL-Pipelines/ichorCNA/README.md

 Everything else in the inputs.json file have example inputs that you can refer to.
 For the `ichorCNA.plotFileType` it can be either png or pdf.

-### options.json file- Optional
-This is for you to configure your Cromwell workflow job.
-[Here is more info on cromwell options](https://cromwell.readthedocs.io/en/stable/wf_options/Overview/) in Cromwell docs.

 ## Outputs
 A complete list of outputs can be found in [this Github wiki page](https://github.com/broadinstitute/ichorCNA/wiki/Output) along with parameter info.